Enriching continuous Lagrange finite element approximation spaces using neural networks: Introduction

-In recent years, learning-based alternatives have emerged, such as Physics-Informed Neural Networks (PINNs, \cite{RAISSI2019686}) or the Deep Ritz method~\cite{e2017deepritzmethoddeep}.
-The idea is to approximate the solution of the PDE under consideration using a neural network trained by minimizing a loss function, taking the underlying physics into account.
-Unlike neural networks trained with more conventional data-driven loss functions, these methods share similarities with traditional solvers: They require the same inputs, namely the PDE, physical parameters, boundary, and initial conditions.
+In recent years, learning-based alternatives have emerged, such as Physics-Informed Neural Networks (PINNs, e.g.,~\cite{RAISSI2019686}) or the Deep Ritz method~\cite{e2017deepritzmethoddeep}. \RTwo{Similar methods were already present in the 1990s, see for instance~\cite{LeeKan1990,MeaFer1994,LagLikFot1998}, but the advances in deep learning and computational power have significantly boosted their applicability in recent years.} \ROne{The idea is to approximate the solution of the PDE under consideration using a neural network.
+If this solution lives in some function space $H$, this amounts to projecting it onto a finite-dimensional subset of $H$ (e.g., a submanifold) defined by the parametrization inherent to the neural network.
+We stress that, conversely, FEM projects the solution onto a finite-dimensional linear subspace of $H$.
+The neural network is then trained by minimizing a loss function, taking the underlying physics into account.} Unlike neural networks trained with more conventional data-driven loss functions, these methods share similarities with traditional solvers: they require the same inputs, namely the PDE, physical parameters, boundary, and initial conditions.
 In addition, the training phase requires approximating the PDE solution in a discrete set of points of the space domain.
-Thus, these approaches have some advantages, notably the absence of meshing and their relative dimension-insensitivity.
-Since they do not require data (reference solutions), they are particularly well suited to high-dimensional problems on complex domains.
-However, at present, these learning-based techniques are not competitive with classical finite element methods (see~\cite{grossmann2023can}), mainly because network-based methods lack precision and convergence guarantees, see \cite{sikora2024comparison} for a comparison between PINNs and FEM.
+Thus, these approaches have some advantages, \RTwo{notably their relative dimension-insensitivity and their mesh-free quality.
+Indeed, PINNs do not use a mesh, but rather require sampling points in the domain, as it is done in meshless methods (see for instance \cite{Frambati2022practical}).
+But on complex geometries, sampling can be challenging; however, it is \RTwoN{very often} easier than meshing.} \RTwo{Further refinements have been proposed to improve PINNs.
+For instance, we refer to the review paper~\cite{cuomo2022scientific} for some analysis on PINNs, to~\cite{JagKhaKar2020} for a conservative version, to~\cite{KhaZhaKar2021} for PINNs using variational formulas, or to~\cite{DeRMisMol2024} for PINNs using weak formulations to improve discontinuity handling.} Since they do not require data (in the form of reference solutions), they are particularly well-suited to high-dimensional problems on complex domains.
+However, at present, these learning-based techniques are not competitive with classical finite element methods (see~\cite{grossmann2023can}), mainly because network-based methods lack precision and convergence guarantees, see~\cite{sikora2024comparison} for a comparison between PINNs and FEM.
 While FEM has a better error/computation time ratio for a single resolution, PINNs are more advantageous for parametric systems where a multitude of resolutions is needed.
-We further refer to \cite{cuomo2022scientific} for some analysis on PINNs.